giorgiodg/giorgiodg/README.md

 # Hi, I'm Giorgio Delle Grottaglie

 👋 Welcome to my GitHub!
-I am an engineering leader with extensive experience across both frontend and platform engineering.
+I am an engineering leader with over a decade of experience driving software delivery and platform excellence across traveltech and insurtech.
 Most recently, I worked as a Senior Engineering Manager within Developer Experience, driving impactful projects and nurturing high-performing distributed teams.

 ## 🌐 Connect with Me